 In 2017 we received our first grant from DCA/CDF of the City of New York to outreach underserved populations with our Educational Programming and to support the inception of a new environmental children friendly piece: Quetzalcoatl vs the Black Snake.

-In 2018 we created Kiwe/Uaque a site-specific piece at the Queens Museum in October 2018, funded by QCA/NYSCA, Communities Arts Program and by DCA/CDF.
+In 2018 we created Kiwe/Uaque a site-specific piece at the Queens Museum of Art in October 2018, funded by QCA/NYSCA, Communities Arts Program and by DCA/CDF.